hstarmans/hexastorm/readme.md

 System has no link for LIDAR measurements, circuit can be found [here](https://hackaday.io/project/163501-open-source-lidar-unruly).<br>
 The FPGA controls all the stepper motors.
 At the moment it is not possible to use GCODE or apply acceleration profiles. <br>
 <br>
 Most of these implementation can be removed by improving the code.
-The current focus is on a proof of principle and creating a FPGA gcode parser using [beagleg](https://github.com/hzeller/beagleg).
+The current focus is on a proof of principle.
+Next step would be to create a copy of [beagleg](https://github.com/hzeller/beagleg) with a FPGA code parser.
+In a later stage, they might be merged.

 ## Other notes
 ### Migen examles